 Helsinki’s well-connected public transportation system makes it easy to explore the city even if you choose to stay further away for cheaper accommodation options.
 Some other areas to consider are:

-5. Eira & Ullanlina: These are picturesque neighbourhoods by the sea, known for their nice waterfront views.
-It’s a peaceful area to stay if you appreciate seaside walks.
+- Eira & Ullanlina: These are picturesque neighbourhoods by the sea, known for their nice waterfront views.
+It’s a peaceful area to stay in if you appreciate seaside walks.

 Best hotels in Helsinki

-• Hotel Kamp: This historic luxury hotel, located in the heart of Helsinki, offers elegant rooms, top-notch dining, and a beautiful spa.
-It’s a member of The Leading Hotels of the World and is known for its timeless charm.
+- Hotel Kamp: This historic luxury hotel, located in the heart of Helsinki, offers elegant rooms, top-notch dining, and a beautiful spa, but the prices are crazy.

-• Hotel Fabian: A cosy and stylish boutique hotel in the city centre, known for its contemporary design and welcoming ambience.
+- Hotel Fabian: A cosy and stylish boutique hotel in the city centre, 5 minutes walk from Helsinki’s famous Market Square and the Esplanadi shopping streets.

-• Clarion Hotel Helsinki: Located in the Jätkäsaari district, this modern hotel offers stunning sea views, a rooftop pool, and a Nordic-inspired design.
-It’s a great choice for those looking for a contemporary and trendy experience.
+- Clarion Hotel Helsinki: Located in the Jätkäsaari district along the waterfront, this modern hotel offers stunning sea views, a rooftop swimming pool, a sauna and a fitness centre.

-• Radisson Blu Plaza Hotel: A historic hotel right next to the railway station, offering a blend of classic elegance and modern amenities.
+- Radisson Blu Plaza Hotel: A historic hotel right next to the railway station, offering spacious, modern air-conditioned rooms

-• Hotel F6: A small and charming boutique hotel in the city centre, known for its personal service and stylish design.
+- Hotel F6: A small and charming boutique hotel in the city centre, just next to Esplanadi shopping street, offers air-conditioned rooms with stylish design.

 Click here to check and compare prices on accommodation for the whole city of Helsinki